 The AI Sustainability Center was established in 2018 to create a world-leading multidisciplinary hub to address the scaling of AI in broader ethical and societal contexts.

 The partners are united around a common belief that it is better to navigate together than alone.
 The goal is to be leaders in setting frameworks that put humanity at the core.
+We offer a methodology and framework for purpose-driven technology.

 The center intends to focus on mitigating risks as well as facilitating the realization of the vast gains to organizations, society and individuals by acting proactively.
 It will provide an opportunity for members not only to avoid future pitfalls, but also to gain a competitive edge by learning to use Al in a sustainable way.